Goldan32/info2-hf/README.md

 * Viewing a team
   * List of team members
   * When logged in: Option to join, or if already member, leave team.
+  * When the last player leaves the team, it ceases to exist